Phil's World Pub Guides - Greater Manchester, UK

 Ramsbottom Street / Hully Street

-Station Buffet Bar I first visited this famous gem in 1980 and I've been going back as often as possible.
-Excellent real ales and you must try the black peas, a local delicacy.
-Their annual beer festival is well worth a visit.
+Station Buffet Bar I first visited this famous gem in 1980 and I've been returning as often as possible.
+A wide range of excellent real ales and quality pies and scotch eggs, and you must try the black peas, a local delicacy.

 Wetherspoon's The Society Rooms Modern decor in this standard Wetherspoon's.
-Prompt service on my visit.
+Prompt service and quality ales on my visits.

 Grosvenor Street